statisticsnorway/ssb-coefficient-maker/examples/README.md

    - When computing many related coefficients, use `CoefficientCalculator` instead of multiple `FormulaEvaluator` calls
    - This ensures consistent handling of all computations

-By following these guidelines, you can effectively use `FormulaEvaluator` and `CoefficientCalculator` for robust mathematical operations with pandas objects.
+By following these guidelines, you can use `FormulaEvaluator` and `CoefficientCalculator` for mathematical operations with pandas objects and create coefficient matrices to your heart's delight.